 Brisbane has a wonderful range of accommodation available from budget through to 5-star.
 To be close to the action, we suggest staying in Teneriffe, New Farm or Fortitude Valley so you can easily walk to the event.

 Visit Brisbane’s website: www.visitbrisbane.com.au contains a wealth of information for you to choose your accommodation, and to find out what else is on offer in Brisbane for you to enjoy during your visit.

 Lost items during Teneriffe Festival:

 If you have lost something at the Festival, please notify the Control Centre located on Vernon Terrace (marked on the event map.)
-If you are still missing items post-event, send get in touch we will search our lost and found items.
+If you are still missing items post-event, please contact email@example.com with details of your item.

 What measures have been put in place for lost children?

-The lost and stolen property and lost children control center will be located on Vernon Terrace and marked on the event map.
+The festival Control Center will be located on Vernon Terrace and marked on the event map.
+We recommend all festival goers including children look at the map on arrival and familiarise themselves with the location of the Control Centre.
 Any steward or member of the event staff finding (or being presented with) a lost person or child will immediately contact Security Control and pass a description of the person, their name, location and any other relevant information.